apple/swift-async-algorithms/Guides/RecursiveMap.md

 [Tests](https://github.com/apple/swift-async-algorithms/blob/main/Tests/AsyncAlgorithmsTests/TestRecursiveMap.swift)
 ]

+## Proposed Solution

-Produces a sequence containing the original sequence followed by recursive mapped sequence.
+Produces a sequence containing the original sequence and the recursive mapped sequence.
+The order of ouput elements affects by the traversal option.

 ```swift
 struct Node {